Search This Blog

 In 2003, I was 19 and home from college for the summer.
 Pretty much since completing 9th grade, I always had a summer job.
 I've wracked my brain, combed through old photos, and even asked my parents, and I think I didn't really have a job in 2003.
 I'd occasionally referee a youth hockey game for pocket change, but I can't believe my Dad let me get away with not working for the summer.
 I will say that I did drive from my parents' house down to Long Island to finish up my pilot Instrument Rating so that I wouldn't fall behind course-wise in the Fall.
 It was about a 2-hour ride each direction that I did 3 days a week from when classes let out in late May until about the end of July.
 In August, my family went on our annual 2-week vacation to Maine, and I was back in the dorms at school by Labor Day weekend.

-I still can't believe my Dad let me go the whole summer without a real job, but my flight training and passing my next certification was my job.
-I also can't believe that I can't remember what I did that summer.
+I still can't believe my Dad let me go the whole summer without a real job, but my flight training and passing my next certification were my jobs.
+I also can't believe I can't remember what I did that summer.
 It was only 18 years ago.
 I also can't believe that 2003 was 18 years ago!
-I can't be the only one that feels like 2003 was like 5 years ago, right?
+I can't be the only one who feels like 2003 was like 5 years ago, right?

 My best friend from high school had an internship that summer that didn't take much of his time.
-We were pretty similar: homebodies that preferred to be alone watching tv and movies or playing video games while chatting on AIM (AOL Instant Messenger, for you young folks).
+We were pretty similar: homebodies who preferred to be alone watching TV or playing video games while chatting on AIM (AOL Instant Messenger, for you young folks).

-Occasionally we'd get together to knock a tennis ball around the high school racketball courts or playing roller hockey or video games.
-Still, mostly, we reserved one night a week for the movie theater.
+Occasionally, we'd get together to knock a tennis ball around the high school racketball courts, play roller hockey, or video games.
+Even still, we reserved one night a week for the movie theater.

-We saw quite a few movies during the summer of 2003 but nowhere near as much as 2004, which is a story coming your way soon.
-Some good, some bad, but there are some experiences at the movie theater from the Summer of 2003 that certainly stick out to me.
+We saw quite a few movies during the summer of 2003 but nowhere near as many as in 2004, which is a story coming your way soon.
+Some were good, some were bad, but there are some experiences at the movie theater from the Summer of 2003 that certainly stick out to me.

-So without further ado, here are 5 of my memorable movie-going experiences in the summer of 2003 in no particular order.
+So, without further ado, here are five of my memorable movie-going experiences in the summer of 2003, in no particular order.

 Hulk - June 20, 2003